CIMR-Algos/SoilMoisture_ATBD_v2/book/baseline_algorithm_definition.md

 ### Pre-processing of input TB

-The processing algorithm primarily relies on the CIMR L1B TB product that is calibrated, geolocated and undergoes several corrections, such as atmospheric effects, Faraday rotation and RFI effects.
+The processing algorithm primarily relies on the CIMR L1B TB product, which is calibrated, geolocated and undergoes several corrections, such as atmospheric effects, Faraday rotation and RFI effects.
 L, C, and X-bands are used as inputs to the Soil Moisture and VOD inversion.
 At each of these frequencies, fore- and aft-look TB data are merged and corrected for the presence of standing water.
 L-band undergoes an optimal interpolation or image reconstruction step (at the RGB toolbox).
 This product, TB_L, is directly used as input to the Level-2 retrieval algorithm to obtain the SM and L-VOD at coarse resolution (< 60km).
-TB_L is also combined with C and X bands into an enhanced-resolution product TB_L_E, that is used as input to the Level-2 algorithm to obtain SM and L-VOD at an enhanced spatial resolution (~ 15km).
+TB_L is also combined with C and X-band TBs into an enhanced-resolution product TB_L_E, that is used as input to the Level-2 algorithm to obtain SM and L-VOD at an enhanced spatial resolution (~ 15km).

-Ku/Ka bands are processed independently to obtain the effective land surface temperature that is used as input in the Soil Moisture and VOD retrieval step, together with other static ancillary data.
-This temperature can be initially derived from CIMR Ka band using the linear regression formulation of Holmes {cite:p}`holmes2009`, although the use of the CIMR LST product or ECMWF will also be considered.